University of Indonesia: Campus bike

-Since 2007, Universitas Indonesia has offered a bike rental facility for its students.
-For the rent, students need to show their UI student card to the rental officer.
-The bike must be used on bike lanes and it must be returned to where it was rented or another bike station.
-Campus bikes can be rented until 5:00 PM.
+Since July 2008, Universitas Indonesia has offered a bike rental facility to students through the Yellow Bicycle Programme.
+For the rent, students need to show their UI student card (KTM) to the rental officer.
+The bike must be used on bike lanes, and it must be returned to a bike station.
+The return process is identical to borrowing as students must show their KTM to the guard.
+Though this has largely been replaced by Beam Mobility Electric bikes.

 Others

-The Depok campus is served by Universitas Indonesia Station (which is located inside the campus, close to the front main gate) and Pondok Cina (located outside the campus) stations within KRL Commuterline commuter rail system, while its Salemba campus is connected with Transjakarta Salemba UI bus station.
+The Depok campus is served by the on-campus Universitas Indonesia Station and Pondok Cina (outside the campus) stations on the KRL Commuterline rail system, while its Salemba campus is connected with Transjakarta Salemba UI bus station.